Dr. Julian Damashek

 Trinity Howell (Hampton University ’22)

-Trinity used machine learning software to identify sources of fecal contamination in estuary waters using 16S data.
+Trinity used machine learning software to identify sources of fecal contamination in estuaries using 16S rRNA sequence data.
 She was funded by the National Summer Undergraduate Research Project (NSURP) 2021 program.

 Nikki Pickett (’21)